freebsd/freebsd-quarterly/2020q3/docng.md

 technologies aside from AsciiDoctor, like MarkDown, RST, Pandoc, etc.

 The remaining tasks include:
-- Finish the conversion of some books to AsciiDoctor,
+  * Finish the conversion of some books to AsciiDoctor.
-- Get some tweaks in the CSS to be responsive,
+  * Get some tweaks in the CSS to be responsive.
-- Add AsciiDoctor extensions to create an index of tables and figures,
+  * Add AsciiDoctor extensions to create an index of tables and figures.
-- Make a general review.
+  * Make a general review.

 The dates for making the migration have yet to be discussed.